wearerequired/wp-team-list/README.txt

 This returns all admins ordered by the number of posts they've written (descending).

+Pro tip: If you use the [Shortcake WordPress plugin](https://github.com/fusioneng/Shortcake "GitHub - Shortcake"), you'll get an inline preview of the shortcode right in the visual editor.
+You can also add the shortcode with the click of a button.

 === Widget ===

 Want do display the team members in your sidebar?
 Use the built-in WordPress widget.
 You can set the role you want, the number of users to show and even link to a separate team page.